TITLE 6 PRIMARY AND SECONDARY EDUCATION

 entitlement to FAPE.
 A student may elect to resume their high school education

-the end of the eighth grade, each student's IEP shall contain a proposed
+IEP team, each student's IEP shall contain a proposed individual program of

-individual program of study for grades nine through 12.
-The program of study shall identify by name
+study for grades nine through 12.
+The

-all course options the student may take and shall align with the student's long-range
+and shall align with the student's long-range measurable post-secondary goals

-measurable post-secondary goals and transition services to facilitate a smooth
+and transition services to facilitate a smooth transition to high school and

-This program of study shall be reviewed on an annual basis and adjusted
+beyond.
+This program of study shall be

-identified educational and functional needs.
+interests, preferences and areas of identified educational and functional

-The IEP team shall document on the IEP the student's progress toward
+needs.
+The IEP team shall document on

 (f) A